Lombardi helps Michigan State stun No. 13 Michigan 27-24

 Michigan State: Tucker’s team bounced back from a seven-turnover setback in last week’s 38-27 loss to Rutgers with a signature win early in his tenure.

+“State fans and former players and everyone deserve the brand of football that we were able to show out there,” Tucker said.
+“Tough, physical, hard-nosed football, team game, unselfish play, guys playing together, guys playing for each other.”

-Michigan: Harbaugh has a lot of work to do to turn the team around, especially in the defensive secondary that was picked on early and often by the Spartans.
+Michigan: Harbaugh has a lot of work to do to turn the team around, especially in the secondary that was picked on early and often by the Spartans.

+“They were getting behind our defense and getting the big play,” Harbaugh said.
+“That was a huge difference in the game.”

 BLACK AND BLUE